nickrmorris/pwsh-profile/README.md

 # 🛠️ PowerShell Productivity Profile

 Supercharge your Windows PowerShell!
-This profile brings some of the best of Unix-like command line utilities, smart Python/dev workflow helpers, and handy PowerShell shortcuts—all in one file.
+This profile brings you the best of Unix-like command line utilities, smart Python/dev workflow helpers, and handy PowerShell shortcuts—all in one file.
 Perfect for developers, sysadmins, and power users.

 ---